adap/flower/doc/source/contributor-how-to-release-flower.rst

 1. Update the ``changelog.md`` section header ``Unreleased`` to contain the version number and date for the release you are building.
 Create a pull request with the change.
 2. Tag the release commit with the version number as soon as the PR is merged: ``git tag v0.12.3``, then ``git push --tags``.
 This will create a draft release on GitHub containing the correct artifacts and the relevant part of the changelog.
-3. Check the draft release on GitHub, and if everything is good, publish the release.
+3. Check the draft release on GitHub, and if everything is good, publish it.

 After the release
 -----------------